Stabilizer Tableau Algebra Manual

 julia> apply!(s,tCNOT)

-Sparse applications where a small Clifford operator is applied only on a particular subset of a larger stabilizer is also possible, but in such circumstances it is useful to consider using symbolic operators too.
++ XXSparse applications where a small Clifford operator is applied only on a particular subset of a larger stabilizer is also possible, but in such circumstances it is useful to consider using symbolic/sparse/named operators too.

 julia> s = S"Z_YX";